 Von Willebrand’s Disease

-Von Willebrand’s Disease is a rare genetic, chronic bleeding disorder which is comparable to human hemophilia.
+Von Willebrand’s Disease is a rare genetic, chronic bleeding disorder that is comparable to human hemophilia.
 It is triggered by the impairment of the blood adhesive glycoprotein needed for normal platelet clotting.

 - Blood in the feces (black or bright red blood)